taylornyquist/team-profile-generator/README.md

 * A command line application for managing your employee contact info in an easy to read webpage.

 ## Description
-* This is a Node.js application that allows users to answer a few questions about their employees and the application will generate a professional webpage with the employee's contact cards.
+* This is a Node.js application that allows users to answer a few questions about their employees and the application will generate a professional webpage with the employees' contact cards.

 ## Links
 * https://github.com/taylornyquist/team-profile-generator